issajojoke/Pharmaceutical-Sentiment-Analysis/README.md

 # Pharmaceutical-Sentiment-Analysis

 ## Project Outcomes
-For this project, I created a sentiment analysis on pharmaceutical drugs reviews using NLP (natural language processing) to classify and predict satisfaction ratings out of ten.
+For this project, I created a sentiment analysis on pharmaceutical drugs reviews using NLP (natural language processing) to classify and predict satisfaction ratings out of 3 classes.
 The goal for this is to be able to maintain and stay updated on medication integrity, safety, and satisfaction.

 The modules used in this project include: pandas, sklearn, collections, numpy, csv, ast, joblib, nltk, BERT, tensorflow, keras